 The three braids are all 2-layer braids, made by two braiders working together, holding bicolor loops, and using the loop braiding equivalent of complementary pick-up patterning in weaving.
 Here, the ‘pickup’ is done by turning specified bicolor loops over on their fingers before doing the braiding moves.
 Turning a loop over drops the background color, and lifts up the contrast color that will form part of the letter-shape.
 The pick-up pattern areas are the only connection between the upper and lower layers of the braid.

-The 17th C. manuscripts on one of these braids – the 14-loop letterbraid – included pattern charts for each letter of the alphabet and for several other symbols.
+The 17th C. instructions for one of these braids – the 14-loop letterbraid – included pattern charts for each letter of the alphabet and for several other symbols.
 The charts apparently were meant to indicate which loops should be turned light or dark-side-up for each braiding cycle of unknown moves.
 Exactly which loops, however—and even how many total loops were in the braid—was unclear.
 The braiding moves themselves were not described, or described only very generally (‘do the spanish braid, but without the private stitch’ for example).

 The other letterbraid that Speiser found 17th C. “instructions” for had no charts, the pick-up moves for making the lettershapes were described in text only.
 (It was in fact a 10-loop braid, as Speiser had first assumed for the charted letterbraid, which turned out to be a 14-loop braid.)

 The third letterbraid method (for another 10-loop braid), subsequently came to light in a manuscript now known as the Nun’s Book*, well after Noémi Speiser had already published her attempts to decipher the first two known letter braids. (in Old English Pattern Books for Loop Braiding, 2000.)